Toggle menu

 The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018

-The new regulations took effect on 1 October 2018.
+The current regulations took effect on 1 October 2018.
 All previous animal legislation relating to dog boarding, dog breeding, sale of pets, hiring out horses and exhibiting animals ceased from this date.

 Accessibility - If you are unable to download any of the application forms/document on this page or require a paper version please contact us on 0300 456 0107 or email at publicprotectionwest@wiltshire.gov.uk (opens new window) and we will contact you to assist you with your application.